Kalyanji Ramji Rathod: Brother

 Vishram Raja, his younger brother, also settled in Raipur, owned Neelam Hotel at Great Eastern Road, ice factory and also worked as a railway contractor.
 Other brothers, Jairam Rathod son of Kheta Ruda had established Laxmi Cold Storage and Jairam Talkies at Raipur.

 Philanthropy

 Kalyanji Ramji also donated money to start Gujarati School at Raipur.
 He, further, funded establishment of several Hindu temples, Ramdev Pir temple and charitable organizations in Raipur and at his native village, Khambhra in Kutch.

 Kalyanji was founder-trustee and served as an executive committee member of Gujarati Shikshan Sangh, an organization of Gujarati diaspora in Raipur, which founded the Gujarati School.
 He was member from 1945 and later served as its president for the years 1972-75.
 His brother Laddharam Kheta Rathod served as the first president of the trust and school for the years 1945-1960.

 Death

 He died at Raipur at age of 87 and was survived by several sons and daughters.
-By the time of his death the mill business was already in trouble and after his death, the descendants could not carry on his legacy and most of the estates and business were sold off.